 The suggestion that women can wear and do whatever they want and still maintain power is certainly a wonderful and necessary goal.
 But gendered expectations surrounding caregiving combined with its economic costs disprove the assertion that wearing a “suit” or “dress” translates to equivalent power.

-Barbie Dreamhouse aside, this reality aggravates major economic and demographic risks across the United States.
+Barbie Dreamhouse aside, this reality aggravates major economic and demographic risks across the U.S.

 From 1950 to 2021, fertility rates in the United States declined by 50%, and they continue to gradually decrease.
 As these rates diminish, the fiscal burden of supporting an aging population will steeply increase, and experts predict the U.S. will have 3 million fewer workers aged 20 to 30 within the next decade.

 Butler said that each month, 36,000 people turn 65 in California and caregiving for elders will disproportionately fall on women.

 Denying paid family leave is both a gender and fiscal issue as gender inequality is costly and harms our economic competitiveness.